NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 ------

 ## Space Types
-Space types are the work horses of the resources in OpenStudio.
-Space types can define internal loads, schedule sets, and construction sets.

-Space types define specific spaces or groups of specific spaces in your model.
+Space types can define internal loads, schedule sets, and construction sets.cSpace types define specific spaces or groups of specific spaces in your model.
 The spaces inherit all objects of the space type.
 If you redefine a space type, or an underlying object, it will affect all spaces using that space type.

 The space types tab in the OpenStudio application is organized into a grid view.
 You can look through all your space types and edit the settings.